VINCI Airports' commitment to the international ACA programme

 The ACA accreditation

-ACA Level 3+ is the highest level and requires neutralising remaining direct carbon emissions by offsetting.
+• Neutrality: is the level that requires neutralising remaining direct carbon emissions by offsetting.